CNAG-Biomedical-Informatics/convert-pheno/docs/use-as-a-command-line-interface.md

 ## Notes

 - `-obff` keeps the **legacy `BFF` behavior**.
 By default this means `individuals`.
+- When `PXF` input contains `biosamples`, the legacy `-obff FILE` path still writes only `individuals`.
+In that mode, `convert-pheno` warns and preserves the biosamples under `info.phenopacket.biosamples`.
 - `--entities` can be used with `BFF` output.
 The current extra entity exposed by the CLI is `biosamples` from `-ipxf` input when biosample data is present.
+- `--entities` is an entity-output mode.
+Use it together with `--out-dir`, not with `-obff FILE`.
+- `--out-entity entity=file` lets you override the filename of one requested entity and requires `--entities`.
 - `--stream` is mainly relevant for **large OMOP inputs**.

 ## More help